Culture

 Differences in designs

-While the designs on Kyo-sensu is glamorous and elegant, Edo-sensu often have “Iki (smartness)” and neat designs.
+While the designs on Kyo-sensu are glamorous and elegant, Edo-sensu often have “Iki (smartness)” and neat designs.
 The design and color scheme show Edo-esque and Kyoto-esque features.

 ・Kyo-sensu